 My student isn’t making friends.
 How does the campus help students interact?

 There are some great opportunities to interact with other students on campus throughout the semester.
-On the second Wednesday of fall and spring semesters, a campus-wide club fair, where students can see what clubs and organizations exist, is held to allow students to meet other students with like-minded interests.
+A campus-wide club fair, where students can see what clubs and organizations exist, is held early in the fall and spring semesters to allow students to meet other students with similar interests.

 Technology at Penn State FAQ